codev7/moon/README.md

 moon is a minimal backend web application framework written in Go.
 Its purpose is rapid prototyping with an SPA design pattern.
 It achieves this with opinionated routing and webpack.

-Out of the box the webpack config is extremely barebones.
+The webpack config is extremely basic.
 This is intentional, as the purpose of this project isn't to make frontend decisions.

 React is a good choice for a frontend framework to integrate with moon.

 # config

-The config language is toml
+The configuration language is toml

 ```toml
 [common]